performant-software/mel-website/_editions/expurgating-moby-dick.md

 would not sit well with British readers, or so Melville's British editor surmised, and the line was cut.
-The British expurgations are obvious provocations for closer reading and interpretation of Melville's text, but only if authorial revisions---like the addition of *gallied* and the change from *discover* to *perceive*---and the unauthorized editorial intervention can be visualized through collation and explained in revision narratives offering plausible and alternative scenarios.
+The British expurgations are obvious provocations for closer reading and interpretation of Melville's text, but only if authorial revisions—like the addition of *gallied* and the change from *discover* to *perceive*—and the unauthorized editorial intervention can be visualized through collation and explained in revision narratives offering plausible and alternative scenarios.